This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 Take a day trip into the wine regions

-You’ll be spoiled for choice when it comes to weekend getaways.
+You’ll be spoiled for choice when it comes to weekend getaways and day trips.

-One of the big attractions of Adelaide is that there are so fantastic regions nearby which can be visited as day trips.
-There are 5 excellent world-class wine regions in South Australia with 3 of them within an hours drive and Clare Valley is just 2 hours away.
+One of the big attractions of Adelaide is that there are 5 world-class wine regions in South Australia with 3 of them within an hours drive of the city and Clare Valley, just 2 hours away.

-Explore wine regions like the Barossa Valley, McLaren Vale and the Clare Valley, or head into the Adelaide Hills and check out the area’s quaint villages.
-Tanunda and Hahndorf are famous for their European-style atmosphere, beautiful stone buildings.
-You will love the handcrafted gifts, preserves and award-winning wines.
+Head into the Adelaide Hills and check out the quaint villages of Tanunda and Hahndorf.
+They’re famous for their European-style, traditional style stone buildings and handcrafted gifts, preserves and award-winning wines.

 There are many epicurean trails showcasing the region’s wonderful cheese’s, preserves and other delicacies.
 Maggie Beer is a well known talent in the Barossa Valley who became famous for her range of preserves, small goods and other delicacies.
 Make sure you visit Maggie’s Farm Shop for a tasting experience.

 If you are a day trip that is something truly unique, you can’t go past beautiful Kangaroo Island, just a short ferry-ride away where you will see some of the most stunning natural wonders Australia has to offer.
 You will discover wineries, the Oyster Farm shop, a distillery and quality seasonal produce.